webplatform/docs/tutorials/Testing_web_apps/index.md

 === Debugging ===
 The plethora of mobile devices in the wild can make it very difficult to debug certain device-specific issues.
 There are a number of products out there to make your life easier.

-<a href="http://www.deviceanywhere.com/" target="blank">Device Anywhere</a> host a large selection of mobile devices across multiple geographies and carriers.
+[http://www.deviceanywhere.com/ Device Anywhere] host a large selection of mobile devices across multiple geographies and carriers.
 You control a device remotely to view, interact and debug your product on any number of handsets as either manual or automated tests.

 ==== iOS ====
-Apple provides <a href="https://developer.apple.com/devcenter/ios/index.action#downloads" target="blank">simulators</a> for the iPhone, iPad and iPod touch.
+Apple provides [https://developer.apple.com/devcenter/ios/index.action#downloads simulators] for the iPhone, iPad and iPod touch.
 The built-in Safari browser has a [http://developer.apple.com/library/safari/#documentation/AppleApplications/Conceptual/Safari_Developer_Guide/2SafariDeveloperTools/SafariDeveloperTools.html Developer mode] which reports errors and warnings more readily than the default setting.

 ==== Android ====
-Google provides a cross-platform <a href="http://developer.android.com/sdk/index.html" target="blank">emulator</a> for vanilla versions of their Android operating system.
+Google provides a cross-platform [http://developer.android.com/sdk/index.html emulator] for vanilla versions of their Android operating system.
 In addition, calls to the JavaScript console are logged in the devices logcat system, where they can be read from an ADB shell.
 For more information on reading logcat logs see [http://developer.android.com/guide/developing/debugging/debugging-log.html this article].

 ==== Windows Mobile ====
-Microsoft provide emulators for a number of their mobile operating systems, including <a href="http://www.microsoft.com/download/en/details.aspx?id=13890" target="blank" >Windows Phone 7</a> and <a href="http://www.microsoft.com/download/en/details.aspx?displaylang=en&id=6135" target="blank">Windows Mobile 6</a>.
+Microsoft provide emulators for a number of their mobile operating systems, including [http://www.microsoft.com/download/en/details.aspx?id=13890 Windows Phone 7] and [http://www.microsoft.com/download/en/details.aspx?displaylang=en&id=6135 Windows Mobile 6].

 ==== Blackberry ====
 RIM provide simulators for every phone they've ever produced.
-Browse the full list <a href="http://us.blackberry.com/developers/resources/simulators.jsp" target="blank">here</a>.
+Browse the full list [http://us.blackberry.com/developers/resources/simulators.jsp here].

-<a href="http://www.mobilexweb.com/emulators" target="blank">Mobilexweb</a> has a great article discussing the features of the various emulators and simulators with links to downloads and other useful information.
+[http://www.mobilexweb.com/emulators Mobilexweb] has a great article discussing the features of the various emulators and simulators with links to downloads and other useful information.

 ==== Opera ====

-Opera has two distinct <a href="http://www.opera.com/mobile/new/" target="blank">mobile browsers</a> - Opera Mini and Opera Mobile.
+Opera has two distinct [http://www.opera.com/mobile/new/ mobile browsers] - Opera Mini and Opera Mobile.
 Opera Mini is is a free browser that requests web pages via Operas servers, which reformat and compress the response (fpr example, images) for a faster download speed and more suitable output.
 Opera Mini can be run on a very wide range of feature and smart phones as well as tablets and other devices.

 Opera Mobile is a browser that includes intelligent on-device reformatting technology.
-Opera Mobile also includes remote debugging of your mobile devices via <a href="http://dev.opera.com/articles/view/remote-debugging-with-opera-dragonfly/" target="blank">Dragonfly</a>.
+Opera Mobile also includes remote debugging of your mobile devices via [http://dev.opera.com/articles/view/remote-debugging-with-opera-dragonfly/ Dragonfly].
 Debug output from your mobile device can be viewed and modified on a desktop computer.

 === Improving Performance ===
 Performance in mobile applications is getting better and better, with browser vendors optimizing their products for the rich set of new APIs now available.
 However, there are still some pitfalls to avoid if you want your app to really sing.
 These tools will help you do that.

 ==== [http://stevesouders.com/mobileperf/mobileperfbkm.php Uber Bookmarklet] ====
 Steve Souders' really useful mobile performance [http://stevesouders.com/mobileperf/mobileperfbkm.php uber bookmarklet] contains a number of tools for inspecting various aspects of your webapp while it's running on a mobile device.
-The suite includes <a href="http://getfirebug.com/firebuglite" target="blank">Firebug Lite</a> (DOM Inspector and Javascript Console), a resource counter, the <a href="http://developer.yahoo.com/yslow/" target="blank">YSlow page analyser</a>, an automatic sprite generator and much more.
+The suite includes [http://getfirebug.com/firebuglite Firebug Lite] (DOM Inspector and Javascript Console), a resource counter, the [http://developer.yahoo.com/yslow/ YSlow page analyser], an automatic sprite generator and much more.

 ==== [http://phonegap.github.com/weinre/ Weinre] ====
 Weinre is a remote web page debugger that allows you to inspect and modify both the DOM and Javascript runtime on one machine from another.
 This means you can debug your mobile webpage (running on a mobile device) on your desktop computer.
-Weinre reuses WebKit's <a href="http://trac.webkit.org/wiki/WebInspector" target="blank">Web Inspector</a> UI, so developers familiar with Chrome or Safari will feel right at home.
+Weinre reuses WebKit's [http://trac.webkit.org/wiki/WebInspector Web Inspector] UI, so developers familiar with Chrome or Safari will feel right at home.

 === Handling Many Screen Sizes ===